singuliere/enough/docs/monitoring_architecture.rst

 enable.

-Adding a new check means copy/pasting a service, which is not terribly aesthetic (think about how does looks like the conf for one hundred of http vhosts).
+Adding a new check means copy/pasting a service, which is not terribly aesthetic (think about how does looks like the configuration for one hundred of http vhosts).
 Moreover it is not very clever: think about monitoring a http host.
 Maybe you would like to monitor (at least) an answer on :80, another on :443, and also the validity of the certificate.
-Doing this Nagios in the Nagios way means that you will copy/paste 3 times the same-but-not-exactly service (again, think about how does looks like the conf for one hundred vhosts).
+Doing this Nagios in the Nagios way means that you will copy/paste 3 times the same-but-not-exactly service (again, think about how does looks like the configuration for one hundred vhosts).
 And by doing this, each extra check will bloat your configuration.

 Automation could help us to manage this kind of stuff.
 But I would not be